ausdebating/constitution/constitution.rst

 ^^^^^^^

 #.
-Only Representative Members shall be entitled to vote on motions at any general meeting.
+Only Representative Members shall be entitled to vote on motions or elections at any general meeting.

    #.
 In the case of an equality of votes on a question at a general meeting, the chairperson of the meeting may cast a vote to break the tie.